 - P (Passenger) Metric tire sizing is based on U.S. design standards.
 P-Metric tires have the letter "P" molded into the sidewall preceding the size designation.
-Example: P215/65R15 95H. - European-Metric tire sizing is based on European design standards.
+Example: P215/65R15 95H. - European Metric tire sizing is based on European design standards.
 Tires designed to this standard have the tire size molded into the sidewall beginning with the section width.
 The letter "P" is absent from this tire size designation.
 Example: 215/65R15 96H. - LT (Light Truck) Metric tire sizing is based on U.S. design standards.
 The size designation for LT-Metric tires is the same as for P-Metric tires except for the letters "LT" that are molded into the sidewall preceding the size designation.
 Example: LT235/85R16.

-• Temporary spare tires are spares designed for temporary emergency use only.
+- Temporary spare tires are designed for temporary emergency use only.
 Temporary high pressure compact spare tires have the letter "T" or "S" molded into the sidewall preceding the size designation.
-Example: T145/80D18 103M.
+Example: T145/80D18 103M. - High flotation tire sizing is based on U.S. design standards and it begins with the tire diameter molded into the sidewall.
+Example: 31x10.5 R15 LT.